wh0cares1/wh0cares1.github.io/_posts/2024-07-23-how-to-do-research.md

 ## Flowmodoro
 - Every focus session is not equal; maybe you can focus for 1 hour nonstop or 2 hours nonstop.
 But make sure to rest for 1/3 of the of the time you can focus.
 - For example: Focus (60 minutes) -> Rest (20 minutes) -> Focus (90 minutes) -> Rest (30 minutes)
+- I use five deep breaths to enter focus (the flow zone).
+- When doing rest, you shouldn't use it to scrool on social media mindlessly, but do positive activities like workouts, cooking, or taking a bath.

 ---
 # Chunking Keywords